AshlynHanson/Calculator-GUI/README.md

 number, the sqrt operator, the ‘=’ operator, and the resulting square root of the number.
   Backspace
 The calculator should also be able to perform the backspace functionality.
 When the ‘<-” operator button is clicked, the last character or number in the text field is deleted.

-UML Diagram
-The Calculator class has an aggregation of the Logic class.
-The Calculator class takes the text inputted into the text field and parses through the text to separate the numbers and the operator.
-The Calculator class takes those values and passes them to the Logic class in order to calculate the math.
-There are different functions in the Logic class that represent the different calculator mathematical functions.
-The Logic class calls the respective function for the math needed and returns the new output text to the Calculator class, which then displays that output in the text field,